MakeSchool-Tutorials/SA-2015-Apps-Additional-Resources/P5-Your-App-Design-Document/content.md

 Create a new page in your project's Wiki and name it "ADD".

-Create five main sections: Objective, Audience, Experience, Technical, and MVP Milestones.
+Create five main sections (click 'h3' or 'h2' before typing section): Objective, Audience, Experience, Technical, and MVP Milestones.

-Inside of Technical, create four subsections: External Services, Screens, View/View Controllers/Classes, Data Models.
+Inside of Technical, create four subsections (use a smaller header for this one): External Services, Screens, View/View Controllers/Classes, Data Models.

 Inside of MVP Milestones list each remaining week of development.